 - Heart and blood vessel (cardiovascular) disease.
 Diabetes majorly increases the risk of many heart problems.
 These can include coronary artery disease with chest pain (angina), heart attack, stroke and narrowing of arteries (atherosclerosis).
 If you have diabetes, you're more likely to have heart disease or stroke.

-Nerve damage (neuropathy).
+Nerve damage from diabetes (diabetic neuropathy).
 Too much sugar can injure the walls of the tiny blood vessels (capillaries) that nourish the nerves, especially in the legs.
 This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.

 Damage to the nerves related to digestion can cause problems with nausea, vomiting, diarrhea or constipation.
 For men, it may lead to erectile dysfunction.

-- Kidney damage (nephropathy).
+- Kidney damage from diabetes (diabetic nephropathy).
 The kidneys hold millions of tiny blood vessel clusters (glomeruli) that filter waste from the blood.
 Diabetes can damage this delicate filtering system.

-- Eye damage (retinopathy).
-Diabetes can damage the blood vessels of the eye (diabetic retinopathy).
+- Eye damage from diabetes (diabetic retinopathy).
+Diabetes can damage the blood vessels of the eye.
 This could lead to blindness.